Impersonation Attacks

 How Do Impersonation Attacks Work?

-While there are several types of impersonation attacks, they all tend to share the following steps:
+While there are several types of impersonation attacks, they all tend to share the following stages:

 - Reconnaissance: Attackers gather details on the target’s communication patterns via social media or other sources.